Fact Check: Viral image of Laila-Majnu is doctored

 The claim that the image shows the real Laila Majnu and is on display in a French Museum is FALSE.
 The image is doctored.

 When we searched for details about Laila Majnu, we found that the story about the Bedouin poet is from the 7th century but photography was first invented in the 1800s by Joseph Nicphore Niepce.
+So there is no chance of the photographs of Laila and Majnu being present in any museum.
+However, there are some paintings about them in several museums.

 We also searched some of the famous museums in France but were unable to find any pictures or artwork based on Laila Majnu.